MAT496-Monsoon2025-SNU/rohitjg-langgraph-MAT496/README.md

 Learnt Time travel enables debugging through state history inspection using get_state_history() allowing replay of past execution states and forking to create alternate execution path from any checkpoint without losing the original execution branch.

 What's Changed: Enhanced the mathematical toolkit by adding power , modulo and subtract functions, also updated the system message to better prompt to get better presition.

+# Module 4

+## Video 1 - Parallelization

+Learnt about executing multiple nodes at the same time, then merge their results, also learnt about reducers and custom reducers.

+What's Changed: Added new mathematical functions, modulus, power and subtract.